 Under the modified accrual basis of accounting, revenues are recognized when measurable and available.
 Measurable means knowing or being able to reasonably estimate the amount.
 Available means collectible within the current period or within sixty days after year end.
-Expenditures (including capital outlay) are recorded when the related liability is incurred, except for debt service expenditures (principal and interest), as well as expenditures related to compensated absences which are reported when due.
+Expenditures (including capital outlay) are recorded when the related liability is incurred.